josephad2001/WikiNeo4j_Project_JD/README.md

 This is a project for exploring the benefits of Wikipedia as a neo4j DB

 Files:

+DataGathered.xlsx
+Page One: Log of number of links in paths
+Page Two: The log of nodes and relationships during the import process Page Three: Failed attempt at importing data

 CleanXML.ipynb
 This Code is used to take in each Part of the XML and remove non articles and articles